ParthTiwa-ri/country-detail/README.md

 - **Country Cards:** Homepage displays cards for each country, showcasing basic information.
 - **Country Details:** Clicking on a country card leads to a detailed page with comprehensive information about the selected country.
 - **Border Countries:** On the country details page, users can see a list of bordering countries.
 Clicking on a border country opens its detailed page.
+- **Dark Mode:** Switch to a sleek dark interface for comfortable viewing in low-light environments.
 - **Responsive Design:** Ensures optimal viewing experience across devices, enhancing usability.

 ## 🛠️ Technologies Used: